mikisvaz/rbbt/index.md

   HAML/SASS-Compass/JQuery, with a plugin approach to functionality integration and a state-of-the-art semantic-based live report generation

+* Knowledge representation standard that allow for new approaches for data integration and exploration through interactive graphs, and plots, and reports that allow the user to follow leads and examine the evidence to support connections between different entities

 * Stream oriented processing with transparent support for working with files, sockets, remote urls, workflow dependencies, compressed files, support for seekable compressed streams using a native implementation of BGZF with